-P.3 Include sustainability clauses in vendor contracts (3 pts.)
+P.3 Include sustainability clauses in vendor contracts for property management (3 pts.)

 Service providers that work at the property should be aware of the sustainability program and commit to policies and procedures on sustainable operations.
 To achieve this goal, include sustainability clauses in vendor contracts.